These clever and functional command center ideas will keep your home and family organized and firing on all cylinders at all times!

 Just about anything Lauren touches turns to gold and her command center is no exception.
 Very simple, very minimal, and yet has everything you need for a family command center.
 Clock, dry erase calendar, bulletin board and couple wood file boxes and voila!
 All set!

 I love the clean lines of this family command center.
 This feels like something I could easily implement in our space!
 Again, you don’t have to have a ton of room to feel organized.
 By using a few simple items like Annie did, your family is on its way to staying organized in no time.

-Most command centers I’ve seen live in a kitchen, but I love this idea of utilizing your hall space if you don’t have any space in your kitchen!
+Most command centers I’ve seen live in a kitchen, but I love this idea of utilizing your hall space if you don’t have any space in your kitchen.
 You can make it like a giant gallery wall, but also include items that allow you to hold paper items in one place.
-Depending on the width of your hallway, you may just want to be sure that you choose items that are closer to the wall so you’re not banging your sweet little head or arms on them as you walk.

 Command centers don’t have to be huge and elaborate.
 Another great example of a small space solution with a simple shelf and a bulletin board.

-If you are lucky enough to have a giant walk in pantry like Tricia, you can put your command center in there!
-It seems like a good trick to put a command center near food, ha!
+If you are lucky enough to have a giant walk in pantry, it'a the perfect spot for a command center!
+It seems like a good trick to put a command center where you know you'll constantly be going.
 Here’s a good example of just a frame chalkboard and some file folders to house mail and school papers.